pf.conf(7) 맨 페이지 - 윈디하나의 솔라나라

 PACKET FILTERING

-attributes of their layer 3 and layer 4 headers.
-Filter rules determine
+utes of their layer 3 and layer 4 headers.
+Filter rules determine which

-which of these actions are taken; filter parameters specify the packets
+of these actions are taken; filter parameters specify the packets to

 For each packet processed by the packet filter, the filter rules are